Vegan mushroom bourguignon is a modern take on the beefy French bistro classic. Serve with celeriac puree, mashed potatoes, or creamy polenta.

-- Quarter the cremini mushrooms and shred the shiitake, oyster, and/or maitake mushrooms with your hands into bite-size bits.
+- Quarter cremini mushrooms, and shred shiitake, oyster, and/or maitake mushrooms with your hands into bite-size bits.

-- Heat 2 tablespoons of the oil in a Dutch oven or another large, heavy-bottomed pot over medium heat.
-Add half of the mushrooms and 1/2 teaspoon of the smoked paprika.
+- Heat 2 tablespoons oil in a Dutch oven or another large, heavy-bottomed pot over medium heat.
+Add half of the mushrooms with 1/2 teaspoon smoked paprika.
 Sauté until the mushrooms are browned all over, stirring occasionally, about 10 minutes.
 Take the mushrooms out and set aside.
-Repeat with the remaining 2 tablespoons oil, mushrooms, and paprika.
-Set all the mushrooms aside.
+Repeat with the second half of the mushrooms.
+Then set all the mushrooms aside.

-- Stir in the garlic and tomato paste and cook for 30 to 60 seconds.
-Stir in the flour and cook for another 30 to 60 seconds, just until incorporated.
+- Stir in 3 minced garlic cloves and 1 tablespoon tomato paste, and cook for about 30 seconds.
+Incorporate 2 tablespoons flour and cook for another 30 seconds.

-- Add the broth, wine, miso, pepper, and remaining 1/4 teaspoon salt.
-Stir to deglaze the bottom of the pot.
-Add all the mushrooms back in.
+- Add 1 1/2 cups wine and stir to deglaze the pot.
+Then add 1 1/2 cups broth, as well as 2 tablespoons miso, lots of pepper, the remaining 1/4 teaspoon salt, and all the mushrooms.
 Cover tightly with a lid and bring to a boil.
-Then reduce the heat to low and simmer with the lid ajar until the carrots are softened and the sauce is thick, about 30 minutes.
-Taste and add more salt or pepper, if needed.
-Serve with parsley.
+Then reduce the heat to low and gently simmer with the lid ajar until the carrots are softened and the sauce is thick – stirring occasionally – about 30 minutes.
+Taste and adjust the seasonings, if needed.
+Garnish with parsley.